robzr/sub2rbl/Readme.md

 The included config file (/etc/config/sub2rbl) has a few ssh-scan based RBLs which will work out of the box.

-Recommended installation is to run via a cron entry, which can be setup as follows:
+**Installation**

 	echo '0 */6 * * * /usr/bin/sub2rbl' >> /etc/crontabs/root

+**Dependencies**
+ - ipset & kmod-ipt-ipset
-Dependencies include ipset, and openssl (if HTTPS based RBLs are used).
+ - openssl (if HTTPS based RBLs are used)

-Also see the sister project for log based bans: http://github.com/robzr/bearDropper
+Also see the sister project bearDropper for log based bans: http://github.com/robzr/bearDropper